Ahlex14312/Inventory-System_Java-Final-Project/README.md

 4. Make sure in your NeatBeans you are already have jar files installed:
    - mysql-connector-java-8.0.25.jar
    - jcalendar-1.4.jar
+5. Use username: Ahlex14312 - password:admin to login
-5. Finally have and enjoy my project!
+6. Finally have and enjoy my project!